 Lorrie holds a Bachelor of Science degree in Criminal Justice and is currently employed as the Victim Services Coordinator for the Natrona County Sheriffs Office in Casper Wyoming.
 She has been involved in several different careers in law enforcement for the last 23 years.
-Her last seven years have been spent in the victim services field.
-The position of victim services had been filled by one person until Lorrie took on the job of expanding the agencies response by adding a large group of professionaly trained volunteers.
+Her last nine years have been spent in the victim services field.

 Lorrie is certified through the Mediation Training Institute (MTI) as a Mediator and mediation trainer and preforms mediations for businesses and personal situations needing mediation to help solve interpersonal issues in the workplace or civil discrepencies.

 She has hosted eight 40 hour victim services academies in Casper and several threat assessment seminars and critical incident classes for students from around the state, and surrounding states.
 She has been educating Police Dispatchers and Law Enforcement Officers in the areas of Critical incident Stress and Domestic Violence Dynamics for the last seven years.